etkecc/synapse-admin/src/components/etke.cc/README.md

 This directory contains [etke.cc](https://etke.cc)-specific components, unusable for any other purposes and/or configuration.

-We at [etke.cc](https://etke.cc) attempting to develop everything open-source, but some components are too specific to be used by anyone else.
-This directory contains such components.
+We at [etke.cc](https://etke.cc) attempting to develop everything open-source, but some things are too specific to be used by anyone else.
+This directory contains such components - they are only available for [etke.cc](https://etke.cc) customers.

-Due to the specific mentioned above, these components are neither documented in the [docs](../../../docs/README.md), nor supported as part of the Synapse Admin open-source project.
+Due to the specifics mentioned above, these components are documented here rather than in the [docs](../../../docs/README.md), plus they are not supported as part of the Synapse Admin open-source project (i.e.: no issues, no PRs, no support, no requests, etc.).

 ## Components